koopjs/koop-cli/docs/commands/serve.md

-  --data      path to a GeoJSON data file for testing Koop plugin       [string] --debug     enable nodejs inspector for debugging                     [boolean] --watch     enable auto-restart on file change                        [boolean]
+  --data      path to a GeoJSON data file for testing Koop plugin       [string] --debug     enable nodejs inspector for debugging                     [boolean] --watch     enable auto-restart on file change                        [boolean] --ssl-cert  path to the SSL certificate file                          [string] --ssl-key   path to the SSL key file                                  [string]
 ```

+## HTTPS mode

+You can create a HTTPS dev server for your plugin by providing both the SSL cert and key file paths.

+For an app project, you still need to modify the server source code or use a proxy to provide HTTPS capability.

+See the [Node.js HTTPS guide](https://nodejs.org/en/knowledge/HTTP/servers/how-to-create-a-HTTPS-server/) for more information.